zemian/linux-lessons/readme.md

 	It's recommended to use a explicit name if you want to reuse it.

-	The container will be removed after you exit.
-If you do not want to automatically remove, use `--rm=false` option.
-Once a container is started, it will be saved, even if you exit.

-	The next time you may use use `docker start --name=my-container` to reuse it instead.
-Else you will have bunch of new containers listed under even after you exit under your Docker Desktop Containers list view.
+	If you intend to use the container as long term interactive with multiple sesisons, Then we also recommend you to use `--rm=false` option.
+This will keep the container run running even if you exit the shell and not automatically remove it.

+	After you exit (stopped the container), you may re-use the same container with `docker start` (see below) to restart it again.
+If you do do this, or just use another `docker run`, it will create another new container with different ID, and it will not reuse the same previous interactive container!
+You may see all containers with `docker ps --all`.
 * Use `docker ps` to list current running containers and their names.
-Use `--all` option to see all, including NOT running containers.
+Use `--all` option to see all, including NOT running containers (ones that has exited).
-* To open another terminal to an existing running container, you would use `docker attach <container_name>`
+* To open another terminal to an existing running container, you would use `docker exec -it <container_name> bash`

-	WARNING: When attaching to same user and terminal, one terminal STDOUT will affect the current attached terminal?
+	WARNING: Do not use `docker attach` to open a new terminal to existing container.
+The attach will create another terminal with same STDIN/OUT for all of your existing terminal instead, and it's usually not what you wanted.
-* To start an existing container, run `docker start --name=my-container`
+* To start an existing container, run `docker start --name=<container_name>`

-	Note that start command will only start the container and will not connect to a shell terminal for you.
-If you want to start and attach at the same time, just add `-ia` options.
+	WARNING: Do not use `docker start -ia` option to enter shell immediately.
+Because if you do exit, it will stop the container!.
+It's bettern to start the container separately, then use `docker exec` to start another terminal shell session.
-* Use `docker rm my-container` to delete the container
+* Use `docker rm my-container` to delete the container permanently.
+* Use `docker exec --user nobody -it <container_name> bash` to start a container with another user other than default `root`.